capnslipp/.dotbang/README.md

 # --- Finished
 exit 0
 ~~~

+And set it to be executable: `chmod 755 hooks/update` _(otherwise, git will silently skip running the script)_.

 This way, if you ever accidentally `git push --all` from your `.config` repo, you'll only push to the intermediate repo (not to the wild wild web), and it'll reject any `*local*` branches (with a nice error message).
 The downside is you do have to cd into your intermediate repo in order to push to GitHub.